arasatasaygin/is.js/README.md

 is.object({foo: 'bar'});
 => true

-// functions are also returnin as true is.object(toString);
+// functions are also returning as true is.object(toString);
 => true